 Symptoms

-Athletes with anterior ankle impingement usually experience pain in the front of their ankle when they bend it upwards.
+Athletes with anterior ankle impingement usually experience front ankle pain when they bend it upwards.
 This pain may be particularly evident when squatting, kneeling, or walking up inclines or stairs.
 Common symptoms also include:

 When to see a doctor

-If you have symptoms associated with an anterior ankle impingement, you should see your doctor for an expert diagnosis.
+You should see your doctor for an expert diagnosis if you have symptoms associated with an anterior ankle impingement.
 Your doctor will ask questions about your injury, the symptoms you’re experiencing, and the sports you play.
 A physical examination will be conducted to identify areas of tenderness and swelling.
 You may be asked to bend your ankle forward to test your range of motion.
-You may also be asked to perform a simple ankle impingement test, which involves lunging forward keeping your heel on the floor.
-Imaging tests, such as an x-ray or magnetic resonance imaging (MRI) test are helpful to identify bone spurs or other conditions which may be causing your symptoms.
+You may also be asked to perform a simple ankle impingement test involving lunging forward and keeping your heel on the floor.
+Imaging tests, such as an X-ray or magnetic resonance imaging (MRI) test, help identify bone spurs or other conditions causing your symptoms, including soft tissue impingement.

 Non-operative treatment